 Existing fungus gnat larvae can be trapped using pieces of raw potato.
 Place the potato pieces flesh side down on the soil and check under them every couple of days.
 Remove any feeding larvae and replace the potato with fresh pieces.

 The adults have short lives, but reducing their population will also reduce the number of new eggs being laid.
 The best way to control adult fungus gnats is with yellow sticky traps.
 These are exactly what they sound like: sheets of yellow paper with adhesive on them.
 Yellow sticky traps can be found in the pesticide section of your garden center.

 The gnats are attracted to the color yellow and get stuck on the traps.
 When the trap is full, throw it away and put up another one.
 It’s not a pretty sight, but it is an easy, non-toxic way to eliminate large quantities of adult fungus gnats.
 It is also a great way to monitor for the presence of fungus gnats and to see if their population has become a problem.

 There are a handful of biological controls for fungus gnats, but they are mainly used in greenhouses where plants are being propagated.
 If a gnat problem gets so out of hand with houseplants that you are considering biological controls, you are probably better off sacrificing your houseplants and starting over.

 However, if you would like to give botanical controls a try, the best choice would be Bacillus thuringiensis subspecies israelensis (Bti), bacteria that are used for mosquito control in ponds.
 These bacteria also control gnats but pose no risk to people or pets.
 Look for "Bt" as mosquito dunks or granules in the pest control section or near pond supplies.
 You will probably need more than one application but follow label instructions.

-There are also nematodes that feed on fungus gnat larvae.
-These would need to be mail ordered from a plant pest control company, which can be more of a hassle than other, quicker remedies.
+Some nematodes feed on fungus gnat larvae.
+These would need to be mail-ordered from a plant pest control company, which can be more of a hassle than other, quicker remedies.